Discover a wealth of interesting, entertaining and informative stories in each issue, delivered to you six times per year.

 Five years before Expo 67, the site it was going to be held on did not even exist — everything was created from scratch.
 Bruno Paul Stenson tells us about the process of making Expo 67 a reality, and the exceptional results obtained.

-At the beginning of the 20th century, when Prohibition swept across the United States and the majority of Canadian provinces, Montreal became the destination for individuals on the quest for fun.
+When Prohibition swept across the United States and the majority of Canadian provinces, Montreal became the destination for individuals on the quest for fun.
 The legendary Red Light was the go-to spot for those seeking to procure pleasures of the legal, and illegal, kind.